 The Veterinary Health Certificate to Bring Animals into the Philippines

 Animal importers also need to obtain an International Veterinary Health Certificate from the relevant veterinary authority in their country.
 This certificate will state that the animals have been properly inspected and that it’s been verified that they have not been exposed to dangerous communicable animal diseases and they are currently disease-free.
 This is to protect the health of both people and native Philippines animals.

 A Health Certificate must be obtained for each pet.
 Moreover, please note that the Certificate must be obtained within 30 days before the intended date of arrival into the Philippines.

 Finally, owners will need to provide an updated Vaccination Record that will need to be obtained from a vet.
+Just like for humans, vaccinations are necessary before traveling to avoid contagion and the spread of diseases.
 For cats and dogs, the vaccination requirements are as follows:

 - Cats: rabies vaccination and vaccination against herpes, calicivirus, panleukopenia, and feline leukemia.

 - Dogs: rabies vaccination and vaccination against distemper, leptospirosis, parvovirus, adenovirus type 2.

 The above health document requirements are mandatory and must be met by all animal importers.
 Travelers will be asked to provide the relevant documents at the Philippine airport upon arrival.